pingcap/docs-tidb-operator/en/deploy-multiple-tidb-operator.md

 This document describes how to deploy multiple sets of TiDB Operator to manage different TiDB clusters.

-When you use TiDB Operator, `tidb-scheduler` is not necessary.
+When you use TiDB Operator, `tidb-scheduler` is not mandatory.
 Refer to [tidb-scheduler and default-scheduler](tidb-scheduler.md#tidb-scheduler-and-default-scheduler) to confirm whether you need to deploy `tidb-scheduler`.

 > **Note:**
 >